kbdharun/Java-Programs/Class/Nov_04_class/notes.md

 ### To try:-

-- Create employee class with empname, id and basic_name as data members compute DA(Dearness Allowance),HRA, DF, NetPay,GrossPay, DA is 10% of Basic Pay, HRA % of Bpay, Gross pay = Basic pay+DA+HRA.
-Create ArrayList to store 5 employee objects compute pay slip for each employee, Display the list based on the sorted order of Basic/Net pay.
-Use ArrayList, Iterator, Comparator.
+- Create employee class with empname, id and basic_name as data members compute DA(Dearness Allowance),HRA, DF, NetPay, GrossPay, DA is 10% of Basic Pay, HRA % of Bpay, Gross pay = Basic pay+DA+HRA.
+Create ArrayList to store 5 employee objects compute pay slips for each employee, and Display the list based on the sorted order of Basic/Net pay.
+Use ArrayList, Iterator, and Comparator.